-18/10 steel is durable and resistant to rust.
+18/10 steel is durable and resistant to rust and tarnishing.
 Includes a hostess set and 12 place settings.
+Detail and tooling is simple with beading, yet the set exudes elegance and is ideal for formal dining.

 Some reports of discoloration in the larger hostess set pieces.